sterrevangeest/be-assessment-02/README.md

 npm start
 ```

-**Important :warning:** this website is still in progress, so some things may not work like you would expect them to work (see to-do list).
+**Important :warning:** this website is still in progress, so some things may not work like you would expect them to work.

-## Pages

-`localhost:8000` 'starting' page, with links to login and sign-up forms.

-`localhost:8000/matches` page with all your matches

-`localhost:8000/inbox` page with all your chats

-`localhost:8000/profile` page with your profile

-in case you got lost

 ## To-do